 In 2011 and 2012, Vendt won best male in the senior division at the American Ballet Competition in Austin, Texas.
 In 2012, Vendt won second in the Youth American Grand Prix Senior Classical Male Division at the Dallas, Texas semi-finals.
 He also won the Dance Council of North Texas George Skibine Scholarship and the Regional Dance America Southwest Scholarship, both in 2011.

 Vendt has danced many roles for the Ballet Ensemble of Texas with production credits including Fernando Bujones’ Slavonic Dances, Lisa Slagle’s Tarantella and Margo Sappington’s Plaza del Fuego, as well as the full-length ballet Coppélia, choreographed by George Skibine.
 He has also danced the roles of Nutcracker Prince, Snow King and Lead Russian in Lisa Slagle’s The Nutcracker.

-Vendt joined the ABT Studio Company in September 2013, joined ABT as an apprentice in January 2014 and became a member of the corps de ballet in June 2014.
+Vendt joined the ABT Studio Company in September 2013, ABT as an apprentice in 2014 and the corps de ballet in June 2014.
 His repertoire with the Company includes the Butler and Majordomo in Alexei Ratmansky’s The Nutcracker, a role Raymonda Divertissements, as well as roles in all of the full-length ballets.